mpn2003/mnap0464_9103_tut03_quiz9/README.md

 >
 > <br>
 >
->In Arcane the ***use of colors*** and how they can change a scene is fascinating.
-Colors are used in a very *expressive* way to express the drama of a scene ([Arcane image 1](https://in.pinterest.com/pin/1008243435341627746/) ) or to characterize specific places in the setting, ([Arcane image 2](https://it.pinterest.com/pin/402861129190891341/)).
-In the series we are shown this bar  "The Last Drop" in various contexts, it changes along with the plot and it is fascinating to see how in these two scenes ([Arcane image 3](https://it.pinterest.com/pin/427982770857075007/), [Arcane image 4](https://it.pinterest.com/pin/362047257566218432/)) this bar changes drastically, depending on how events go.
-For this series they use **3D** characters on a **2D** background but the difference is not that noticeable due to the ***texture*** used on the 3D model.
+>In Arcane the **use of colors** and how they can change a scene is fascinating.
+Colors are used in a very ***expressive*** way to express the drama of a scene ([Arcane image 1](https://in.pinterest.com/pin/1008243435341627746/) ) or to characterize specific places in the setting, ([Arcane image 2](https://it.pinterest.com/pin/402861129190891341/)).
+In the series we are shown this bar "The Last Drop" in various contexts, it changes along with the plot and it is really intresting to see how in these two scenes ([Arcane image 3](https://it.pinterest.com/pin/427982770857075007/), [Arcane image 4](https://it.pinterest.com/pin/362047257566218432/)) this bar changes drastically, depending on how events go.
+For this series they use **3D** characters on a **2D** background but the difference is not that noticeable due to the peinted ***texture*** used on the 3D model.
 >
 > <br>
 >